-My name is Becky, and I am the Registered Manager of the home I am new to Moonreach but have worked with Children in previous companies since 2008.
-I like to be involved in the home, spending time with the children and I enjoy staying for dinner, catching up with everyone and listening to your ideas and viewpoint.
+My name is David, and I am the Manager of the home I am new to Moonreach but have worked with Children in a different setting for several years.
+I like to be involved in the home and enjoy spending time with the children.
 As the manager I along with the team at Forza House, understand that the children who live at the home, have experienced trauma, and may struggle in different aspects of their lives, we provide an open and transparent culture that provides a safe place for the children to grow and achieve their full potential.
-We always ask the children's their views and wishes and advocate on their behalf when appropriate to do so, ensuring the children are at the forefront of all decisions made.
-We all come with different strengths and personalities and enjoy having fun.
-I like to get to know everyone in the home and love doing activities.
-I am consistent in my approach and enjoy being part of a bigger team.
+We always ask the children's their views and wishes and advocate on their behalf when appropriate to do so.

 Forza House is in Deal.
 The town historically was used by fishermen and traders from all over the world.
 Both Deal and Walmer Castle, have at some point in history been the homes of many important historical figures such as Lord Nelson, the Duke of Wellington, Winston Churchill, and the Queen Mother.
 It has many tourists throughout the summer who visit for the beaches.
 Local activities for the children such as horse riding, swimming, parks, and clubs are easily accessible, and with surrounding area activities offering a more comprehensive variety.
-There are loads of clubs for children of all ages including, Cubs, Brownies, dance clubs, youth clubs.
+There are loads of clubs for children of all ages including, Cubs, Brownies, dance clubs, and youth clubs.
 Swimming and lots more.